PlatONnetwork/docs/docs/JS-SDK.md

 *  inputs - Object: A JSON interface inputs array.
 See the solidity documentation for a list of types.
 *  hexString - String: The ABI byte code in the data field of a log.
-*  topics - Array: An array with the index parameter topics of the log, without the topic[0] if its a non-anonymous event, otherwise with topic[0].
+*  topics - Array: An array with the index parameter topics of the log, without the topic[0] if it's a non-anonymous event, otherwise with topic[0].

 Returns: